Power BI Dashboard Best Practices: Comprehensive & Interactive Examples

 6. Sync Filters Across Visualizations:

 Sync filters across multiple visualizations to maintain consistent filtering behavior and ensure that the selected values apply to all relevant visuals.
-This allows users to analyze data in different visualizations while maintaining the same context.
+By examining case studies of Power BI dashboards , you can see how this approach helps users analyze data in different visualizations while maintaining the same context

 7. Provide Visual Feedback: